 Ratings companies such as AM Best, S&P, Moody’s, Fitch and Weiss can help you get started assessing an insurance company’s current financial position.
 Also, the Comdex provides a score for each insurer based on their average ratings from AM Best, S&P, Moody’s and Fitch.
 Here is a report from Stan The Annuity Man the breaks down insurer ratings and Comdex scores.

 Check out this disability attorney’s website to see how insurance companies handle “grey area” claims.
 They publish a massive collection of stories, complaints and articles providing information you’ll never hear directly from insurance companies.
-Below is a video explaining all the resources their website provides on the subject.

 Also, another fantastic and underutilized resource for checking out insurers is the NAIC company search.
 You can enter any company name on the right side of the page (make sure it’s the formal company name for the product under consideration) and click find a company.
 Then click closed complaints, licensing or financial information for the respective company.
 If you select the closed complaint ratio report, select individual accident and health to pull complaint reports on individual disability.
 If you select financial information, you can pull up a report that shows the company’s key financials.